Pennsieve/pennsieve-app/README.md

 New and improved Pennsieve web app, now leveraging Vue3 .

-## Branching and Deployment Strategy
+## Contributing to this Repo (Branching and Deployment)

 - __main__ branch reflects the version of the application that is in production.
 - __dev__ branch reflects a version of the application with features that are currently in development.<br><br>

-- Create new feature branches off of __main__ branch
+### Create new feature branches off of main branch

-- Name feature branches `feature_descriptive-name`
+* Name feature branches feature_descriptive-name
-- Name bug fix branches `fix_descriptive-name`
+* Name bug fix branches fix_descriptive-name  When you are ready to test your code in a non-prod/ development environment
-- Merge branches into __dev__ branch to deploy to development environment
+* Merge branches into dev branch to deploy to non-prod/ development environment https://app.pennsieve.net/ - we only have one non-prod/ development environment at this time.
-- Do not delete your feature branch until it is merged to production
+* NOTE: Do not delete your feature branch until it is merged to production
-- Keep your feature branch up to date with __main__
+* Keep your feature branch up to date with main

+### When you are ready to deploy your code to production

+* Make a PR from your feature branch into main branch.
+* It is a good idea to test this locally first before making your PR.
+Merge your code into main locally and test it locally.
+* You will need one approval to merge your code to main.
+Once you merge, it will automatically deploy to production https://app.pennsieve.io/
+* If you need to wait for a BE dependency or the go-ahead from a Project Manager to deploy, add a label to your PR `Do not merge` and `BE Dependency` or `Waiting for PM Approval` until you are ready to deploy, and then remove the labels.
+You can add a ‘`Ready to Deploy` label to indicate it is ready to go out if you are waiting for someone else to deploy it, but feel free to merge it yourself if it is ready to go out.
-- Merge feature branches into __main__ branch to deploy to production environment
+* Merge feature branches into main branch to deploy to production environment
+* When deploying to production, please create a corresponding Release in github (Managing Releases in A Repository).
+Each release PR should be titled with it's release number using the Semantic Versioning convention (v1.0.0).

+### Resetting the Development Environment to match Production
-- After a production deployment, an admin needs to update __dev__ environment by resetting it to be up to date with __main__.
+* If development is missing features that were deployed to dev, or for any other reason you need a development environment equivalent to production, an admin needs to update dev environment by resetting it to be up to date with main.
 Developers         with features currently merged to dev env but not yet deployed to production should be advised to merge their features back into dev if they need to continue testing them in dev environment.
-  - Navigate to `dev` branch in the terminal and run `git reset --hard origin/main`
+* Navigate to dev branch in the terminal and run git reset --hard origin/main
-  - Force push dev branch `git push origin dev --force` This will trigger a new build of the `dev` branch to be deployed to the dev env.
+* Force push dev branch git push origin dev --force This will trigger a new build of the dev branch to be deployed to the dev env.
-- When deploying to production, please create a corresponding Release in github ([Managing Releases in A Repository](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository)).
-Each release PR should be   titled with it's release number using the [Semantic Versioning](https://semver.org/) convention (v1.0.0).

 ## Recommended IDE Setup